CWanjohi/Space_Invaders/README.md

 * pygame
 * pynput

 Use [pip](https://pypi.python.org/pypi/pip) to install the dependencies.
-Tensorflow are more manual thus, the links provided.
+Tensorflow and Opencv are more manual thus, their respective links are provided.

 #### USAGE
 Run the game using the terminal command